honmanyau/machine-learning-practice/javascript/knn-fisher-iris-dataset/README.md

 #### Parameters

 * `input`—a CSV file that is read into memory as a string or an array of arrays, where each subarray corresponds to a row in the CSV data.

+### `dataframe.replace(header, dictionary)`

+Replaces the string values in a given column according to the dictionary provided.

+#### Parameters

+* `header`—the header of the column to operate on as a string.
+* `dictionary`—an object whose keys are strings to be replaced with the corresponding values.

+### `dataframe.select(headers)`

+Selects the columns with the column headers or index/indices given and returns a new data object containing those columns.

+#### Parameters

+* `headers`—an array of column headers or indices.

 ### `dataframe.shuffle()`